loadingwyn/react-imageViewer/README.md

 Features
 - Support pinching to zoom and swiping smoothly(use [Alloyfinger](https://github.com/AlloyTeam/AlloyFinger))
 - Image preloading
-- Good performance(rendering no more than 3 images in the same time, no matter how long the image array is)
+- Good performance(render no more than 3 images at a time, no matter how long the image array is)

 ## Apis